Exotic Vietnamese fruits to eat while in Vietnam

 The best and premium quality of this tropical fruit in Vietnam varies from the top Ri 6 from Vinh Long and the Cai Mon growing in Ben Tre (Both in Mekong Delta).

-This Exotic flavorful Vietnamese fruit is high in fiber and Vitamin C which helps for a better digestion (Reason Vietnamese eat it after lunch).
+This Exotic flavorful fruit in Vietnam is high in fiber and Vitamin C which helps for a better digestion (Reason Vietnamese eat it after lunch).
 In addition to the delicious taste, this is also a very suitable fruit to have in your diet.

 Furthermore, Vietnamese dragon fruit is cultivated in various locations, including Mui Ne Binh Thuan, Long An, Tien Giang, Nha Trang, and Ho Chi Minh City.
 Notably, the plant is a type of cactus.
 The fruit comes in three distinct varieties: two with pink skin but differing flesh colours, and another variety with yellow skin and white flesh.